Stefano Beltrame: Bari (loan)

 On 2 September 2013, Beltrame was signed by Bari on a one-year loan deal from Juventus.
 In January 2014, however, half of the registration rights of his contract was swapped with 50% registration rights of Vincenzo Fiorillo of Sampdoria.
-Under the joint ownership agreement between Juventus and Sampdoria, the player's contractual playing rights would be acquired by Sampdoria and the player would remain on loan with Bari for the remainder of the 2013–14 Serie B season.
-The co-ownership agreement between Juventus and Sampdora was officially renewed on 18 June 2014.
+Under the joint ownership agreement between Juventus and Sampdoria, the player's contractual playing rights would be acquired by Sampdoria, and the player would remain on loan with Bari for the remainder of the 2013–14 Serie B season.
+The co-ownership agreement between Juventus and Sampdoria was officially renewed on 18 June 2014.

 Modena (loan)

-On 1 July 2014, Beltrame officially joined Sampdoria upon the conclusion of the loan deal, although he it was soon agreed that he would be joining Serie B side, Modena on another season-long loan deal.
+On 1 July 2014, Beltrame officially joined Sampdoria upon the conclusion of the loan deal, although it was soon agreed that he would be joining Serie B side, Modena on another season-long loan deal.
 However, in winter transfer window of 2015, Beltrame returned to Juventus for €1 million in a 4 1/2-year contract, with Jakub Hromada and Atila Varga moved to Sampdoria for €600,000 and €400,000 respectively.

 Pro Vercelli (loan)

-In summer 2015 he was signed by Pro Vercelli in a temporary deal.
-On 1 February 2016 he was signed by Pordenone.
+In summer 2015, he was signed by Pro Vercelli in a temporary deal.
+On 1 February 2016, he was signed by Pordenone.

 CSKA Sofia

 On 27 January 2020, Beltrame signed a permanent deal with Bulgarian club CSKA Sofia, earning a reported €1.5 million per year.
-He made his official debut on February 15, 2020 in the Eternal Derby against Levski Sofia, starting from the first minute and being substituted 10-minutes before the end.
-In his second match against Botev Plovdiv on 22 February he scored his first goal for CSKA Sofia securing a 1-0 victory and deservingly being named Man of the Match.
-He scored his second goal for the club against FC Tsarsko Selo Sofia in a 2-1 defeat.
+He made his official debut on 15 February 2020 in the Eternal Derby against Levski Sofia, starting from the first minute and being substituted 10 minutes before the end.
+In his second match against Botev Plovdiv on 22 February, he scored his first goal for CSKA Sofia, securing a 1-0 victory and deservingly being named Man of the Match.
+He scored his second goal for the club against FC Tsarsko Selo Sofia in a 2–1 defeat.

-On December 17, 2020, Beltrame terminated his contract with CSKA Sofia.
+On 17 December 2020, Beltrame terminated his contract with CSKA Sofia.

-Marítmo
+Marítimo

 On 15 January 2021, Beltrame signed with Primeira Liga club Marítimo.
+At the end of the 2022–23 season, following Marítimo's relegation to the Liga Portugal 2, Beltrame's contract expired and he left the Funchal-based side.

+Persib Bandung

+On 28 November 2023, Beltrame joined Indonesian Liga 1 club Persib Bandung.
+On 4 December 2023, Beltrame made his league debut for Persib when he was substituted in at the 70th minute, replacing Beckham Putra.
+In the 2023–24 season, Beltrame scored four goals and helped Persib win its first title in 10 years.
+At the end of the 2023–24 season, Beltrame left Persib for family reasons.

+Masfout Club

+On 13 February 2025, Masfout Club announced via Instagram that they had signed Beltrame.